simp/pupmod-simp-ds389/README.md

     ensure: absent
 ```

-Just remember that puppet will attempt to remove this instance every time it
+Just remember that Puppet will attempt to remove this instance every time it
 runs!
 This means that if you create an instance by hand with the name `test2`
 then puppet will remove it at the next run.